leomao/dotfiles/README.md

 ## Tmux

-Since tmux 2.1 has some backward imcompatible changes, the configuration only works for tmux 2.1.
+Since tmux 2.1 has some backward imcompatible changes, the configuration only works for tmux 2.1 and above.

+## Git

+One can add custom settings in `~/.gitcustom`.